Bash shell: Interactive Menu to Insert any String from the Tmux Scrollback Buffer Into the Shell Prompt

 The jamescherti/bash-stdops scripts provide a variety of tasks, including file manipulation, Git management, and SSH automation, improving efficiency and usability.

-Cron jobs can handle everything from system maintenance to running backups, but monitoring their success or failure can be difficult.
-One effective way to handle cron job errors is by utilizing a Bash script that sends the output to stderr only if the job fails, which generally makes cron to notify the user about the error that occurred.
+Monitoring the success or failure of cron jobs can be challenging, especially when multiple jobs cause cron to send emails even when they don’t fail.
+A more effective approach to handling cron job errors is to use a Bash script that directs the output to stderr only if the job fails, causing cron to notify the user about the error only when the script fails.

 Script overview